svenkubiak/mangooio/docs/migrations.md

 **Refactored Response class**

 The Response class and the handling of a response in a controller has been changed.
 Previously when a Response was returned in a controller, mangoo I/O automatically looked up the corresponding .ftl template and rendered it.
-No when returning a Response.ok() it returns an empty response.
+Now when returning a Response.ok() it returns an empty response.
 Rendering only takes place when calling Response.ok().render() or when passing a variable to the template via Response.ok().render ("foo", "bar").

 **Removed @admin/health endpoint**